 The foundation of the Royal Institute of International Affairs (Chatham House) in London in July 1920 and of the Council on Foreign Relations (CFR) in New York in July 1921 are closely linked.
 In the framework of the Paris Conference, British and American delegates met to lay the foundations for an Anglo-American institute that would prevent another war.
 Unusually, external expertise was invited to contribute to the conference.
 The project did not lead to a joint structure, but both institutes succeeded in building relationships of trust with the Department of State and the Foreign Office.
-Chatham House and the CFR soon came to symbolize the "special relationship" between the US and the UK by conveying a concept of the international system that combined idealism and balance of power.
+Chatham House and the CFR soon came to symbolize the "special relationship" between the US and the UK by conveying a concept of the international system that combined idealism and balance of power.9

 Chatham House and the CFR were founded by men who trained during the years when the balance of power between the United Kingdom and the United States was reversed.
 They had witnessed heavy urbanization, rapid industrialization, waves of migration, and fierce competition among the major powers.
 These founding fathers were also marked by the rise of the Evangelical Church, Darwin's theses, the cult of virility, scientism, and a strong faith in political liberalism.
-Sociologically, the founders of Chatham
+Osciologically, the founders of Chatham and the CFR belonged to a social elite, drawn from the best schools and prestigious universities.
+They never thought of themselves as opponents of the established order, but rather as enlightened supporters of legitimately installed powers and respected members of the establishment.
+Intellectually, these early think tankers placed an emphasis on the historical method from an international and pragmatic perspective, built on states

-9. M. Macmillan, Peacemakers: The Paris Conference of 1919 and Its Attempt to End War, London: John Murray, 2002, p.
+^{8.} M. Macmillan, Peacemakers: The Paris Conference of 1919 and Its Attempt to End War, London: John Murray, 2002, p.
 63.

-10. I. Parmar, "Anglo-American Elites in the Interwar Years: Idealism and Power in the Intellectual Roots of Chatham House and the Council on Foreign Relations", International Affairs, No. 1, 2002, pp. 53-75.
-11. I. Parmar, "Institutes of International Affairs: Their Roles in Foreign Policy-Making, Opinion Mobilization and Unofficial Diplomacy", in: D. Stone and A. Denham, Think Tank Traditions, Manchester: Manchester University Press, 2004, pp. 21-22.
+^{9.} I. Parmar, "Anglo-American Elites in the Interwar Years: Idealism and Power in the Intellectual Roots of Chatham House and the Council on Foreign Relations", International Affairs, No. 1, 2002, pp. 53-75.
+10. I. Parmar, "Institutes of International Affairs: Their Roles in Foreign Policy-Making, Opinion Mobilization and Unofficial Diplomacy", in: D. Stone and A. Denham, Think Tank Traditions, Manchester: Manchester University Press, 2004, pp. 21-22.

-and the CFR belonged to a social elite, drawn from the best schools and prestigious universities.
-They never thought of themselves as opponents of the established order, but rather as enlightened supporters of legitimately installed powers and respected members of the establishment.
-Intellectually, these early think-tankers placed an emphasis on the historical method from an international and pragmatic perspective, built on states and civilizations.
-Arnold J. Toynbee, Director of Studies at Chatham House from 1925 to 1954, put his stamp on the world of think tanks because of the close ties he established with the Foreign Office and his extensive personal production.
-Production.
+and civilizations.11 Arnold J. Toynbee, Director of Studies at Chatham House from 1925 to 1954, put his stamp on the world of think tanks because of the close ties he established with the Foreign Office and his extensive personal production.12

 The Chatham House model quickly spread to the dominions - Canada (1928), Australia (1932), India (1936), New Zealand (1938), Pakistan (1948) and South Africa (1934) - where research institutes were established, focusing on international issues.
 In continental Europe, the model was adopted in Italy (1933), France (1935), with the Centre d'études de politique étrangère (CEPE or Centre for the Study of Foreign Policy), the Netherlands (1945) and Belgium (1947).
-The momentum resulted not only in a type of organization and a mode of intellectual production, but above all in a form of influence and a state of mind.
-This in turn made it possible to create active socialization on international issues, customarily treated almost exclusively by the states.
+The momentum resulted not only in a type of organization and a mode of intellectual production but, above all, in a form of influence and a state of mind.
+This, in turn, made it possible to create active socialization on international issues, customarily treated almost exclusively by the states.